seahorn/clam/README.md

   while computing summaries and then from the root the leaves reusing summaries.
 Each function is executed only once.
 The analysis is sound with recursive functions but very imprecise.
 The option `--crab-print-summaries` displays the summaries for each function.
+The inter-procedural analysis is specially important if reasoning about memory contents is desired.

 #People#